Soranosuke2001/Microservices_Project/README.md

 Created By: Sora Schlegel
 Last Updated: April 21st, 2024

 This is a demonstration of how microservices work.
 It is a simple application where we receive data from a client and we process that data.
+The data is then shown on a webpage, Dashboard service.

 ## Service Descriptions